kelsi2/TS_Course/Server/README.md

 - TS will optionally provide type info as metadata (types can be passed to JS using metadata, usually these disappear when converting from TS to JS)
 - Read and written using reflect-metadata packaged

-* See metadata.ts for examples
+* See intro/metadata.ts for examples